Why Am I So Tired: 5 Ways to Stop Being Sleepy

 - Being awake for 20 minutes or less after initially falling asleep

 A bad sleep can be caused by external factors (like having too much light in your room, sleeping with the TV on, or other technology), drinking caffeine or alcohol before bed, inconsistent sleep times, and more.
 Research suggests poor sleep quality can provoke daytime sleepiness and fatigue[*].
+My favorite before bed routine is a small warm cup of Reishi Cacao to help me chill out.

 2. You’re Stressed Out